Loading figure…

 Referred to the Subcommittee on Energy.

-Why: Sponsoring the National Green Bank Act directly supports financial incentives for clean energy solutions, aligning closely with the stated position on addressing climate change.
+Why: Sponsoring the National Green Bank Act directly supports federal action to cut emissions by promoting clean energy financing, aligning closely with the stated position.

 View source →Feb 3, 2014 · Congress.gov